MingSheng92/Elementor-Tableau-Widget/README.md

 ![Figure1](https://github.com/MingSheng92/Elementor-Tableau-Widget/blob/main/images/widget_dashboard.JPG)

 ## Installation Guide
-1. unzip the zip file and copy to the plugins folder, the same folder where you can find elementor: ( wordpress\wordpress\wp-content\plugins)
+1. Clone the repo, copy TebleauDashboard folder and paste into the plugins folder, the same folder where you can find elementor: ( wordpress\wordpress\wp-content\plugins)
 2. Login to wordpress and activate the plugin
 3. Once activated, you should be able to find the widget in elementor's GENERAL tab